Roland Vrabec: FSV Frankfurt

 At the start of the 2016–17 season, he was appointed as the new coach of FSV Frankfurt, but was sacked on 6 March 2017.

 FC Vaduz

 Two weeks after the sacking at Frankfurt he was named new manager of FC Vaduz on a contract running until 2018.

 Progrès Niederkorn

 He was announced as the new coach of Progrès Niederkorn on 12 June 2019.
 He was sacked by the club in November 2020.

 Esbjerg fB

 On 11 August he was named the successor of Peter Hyballa as manager of the Danish 1st Division club Esbjerg fB.
 He was sacked in March 2022 with the club only 3 points above the relegation zone.

 Greifswalder FC

 In February 2023 he became new manager of Regionalliga Nord team Greifswalder FC, but in April 2023 he was relieved from his duties.

 Swift Hesperange

 In November 2023 he replaced Carlos Fangueiro as manager of FC Swift Hesperange.

 FK Panevėžys

 On 16 December 2024 FK Panevėžys announced about new head coach Roland Vrabec.

+On 22 March 2026 Roland Vrabec left FK Panevėžys.